Breville Barista Touch Review: Can’t Touch This!

 I will say that I missed having a pressure gauge – I love this feature on the Breville Barista Express.
 Plus, I just really wish I could adjust the pre infusion time.
 Breville, if you’re reading this, make that an upgrade on the next version of this machine!

 First up, let’s talk about cleaning and descaling.
-While the included water filter should eliminate the need for frequent descaling, you’ll still need to run cleaning cycles from time to time.
-Fortunately, the Barista Touch has a better memory than most people.
+While the Breville Barista Touch water filter should eliminate the need for frequent descaling, you’ll still need to run cleaning cycles from time to time.

 The machine will alert you when it’s time to run a cleaning cycle – you just need to give the go-ahead.
 Plus, you’ll need to have some Breville Espresso Cleaning Tablets on hand.
 If only cleaning the entire house was as simple as pressing a button!